 Monday, 11 October 2021

-Another obedient fellow, Changru, a tall, thinny-skinny person, always bare from waist downwards and wearing only a Langer (underwear), shabby military ammunition ankle boots and worn out olive green fuji shirt, sometimes sporting ranks, in white stripes on the right arm of the shirt.
-He was always equipped with his drati and saangi and ever ready to take orders.
+Another obedient fellow Changru, who belonged to our sister village Danni was a tall, thinny-skinny person, who was slightly bent from the waist upwards, was always available for mending the kitchen garden fencing and making mud bricks on order.
+He was always bare from waist downwards and worn a 'Langer' only.
+He also used to wear shabby, torn and repaired military ankle boots and worn out olive green fuji shirt, sometimes sporting ranks, in white stripes on the right arm of the shirt.
+With an angosha tied around his head, Changru was always equipped with his ancestral 'Mandhaar Drati', wooden 'Sangi' and was ever ready to take orders.

-He used to make mud bricks on demand and also bring loads of thorny bush on his head with the help of his ancestral drati and saangi and mended kitchen garden fencings in the village.
-His utterly poor condition sometimes moved women to donate him old clothes for which he had all praise for them and touched the ground several times in reverence and showered blessings in return until he was out of sight
+He used to make mud bricks on order and also bring loads of thorny bush on his head with the help of his ancestral drati and sangi and mended kitchen garden fencings in the village.
+His utterly poor condition sometimes moved women to donate him old clothes, food and water for which he had all praise for them and touched the ground several times in reverence while leaving and showered blessings in return until he was out of sight!

-There are still others like Chandu and Changru in the village who depend upon firewood and fodder from the jungles.
-Firewood and fodder is available in abundance on the upper reaches of nearby hillocks stretching few kilometers northwards from Khadiyater Meadow to Domel.
+There are still others like Chandu, Rangia and Changru in the village who depend upon firewood and fodder from the jungles.
+Firewood and fodder is available in abundance on the upper reaches of nearby hillocks stretching few kilometers northwards from Khadiyater Meadow to Domel of jabbar Khad.
 In those days, people of all ages used to go in small groups to these slopes early in the morning to collect dry firewood and green fodder.

 Some people bring loads of firewood or fodder on their backs till recently from places as far as five-ten kilometers upstream and sell them in the village in order to earn a living while others stock them for use during rainy days.